andrewheiss/SublimeSkim/README.md

 ## Known issues

-* "Clean page numbers" will choke on articles from JSTOR, since they number their pages with a `p.` prefix, making note headers like `* Text Note, page p.
-1`.
-Find all ` p. `s and replace with nothing before cleaning the page numbers.
 * "Clean page numbers" only takes care of a subset of potential PDF annotations: Text Note, Anchored Note, and Highlight.
 * "Renumber single pages" isn't necessary if the PDF is numbered correctly internally (like with Acrobat).
 * "Renumber spreads" is experimental and totally confusing and needs negative numbers (for now) to work right.
 It takes a lot of unnecessary trial and error to make it work right.
 It needs significant improvements.